domenico-piol/rh-crossclusternetworking/submariner/README.md

   <img src="../diagrams/architecture-submariner.drawio.svg">
 </p>

-This said, create a namespace **in each of the workload-clusters**:
+This said, create a namespace **in each of the workload-clusters** and deploy the application.
+From the SCCstore folder do:

     oc new-project sccstore-dev
+    oc apply -k kustomize/overlays/dev

-After this, we will delete the PostreSQL database from Cluster 1 and the UI and Quarkus serverless middle-tier component from Cluster 2.
+As we want to have a distributed application, we will delete the PostreSQL database from Cluster 1 and the UI and Quarkus serverless middle-tier component from Cluster 2.

 This can be easily done...
 From the SCCstore folder do: